usaid-cs/yesterday-i-learned/random.md

 - [Religion websites see the most expensive phone users, and Adult and pornography websites see the least expensive phone users.](https://www.scientiamobile.com/page/smartphone-price-website-category) Conclusion: if you want a cheaper phone, you should masturbate furiously.
 - Don't try to make a startup in a field where people can arrange their work amongst themselves.
 Examples: [home cleaning](http://startupgraveyard.io/company/homejoy/), [carpooling](https://www.facebook.com/groups/372772186164295/?fref=nf), [recruiting](https://www.linkedin.com/)
 - _Stickler_ means perfectionist, with a negative connotation.
-- In Punjabi, a lakh is called lakkh.
 - [The Indian numbering system separates the first thousand with a comma, then a comma for every factor of 2.](https://en.wikipedia.org/wiki/Indian_numbering_system#Use_of_separators)
 - The D in [D-day](https://www.army.mil/e2/rv5_downloads/d-day/the-meaning-of-dday-fact.pdf) is also Day.
 So D-day is Day-day.
 There is also [H-hour](https://en.wiktionary.org/wiki/H-hour), which is---you guessed it---Hour-hour.
 - PornHub and LiveJasmin are the only pornographic websites in the world's top 50 visited websites.